dwhitacre/WindowsGSM.ForgeMC/README.md

 # WindowsGSM.ForgeMC
 🧩 WindowsGSM plugin for supporting Minecraft: Forge Server

 > This project is a derivative work of [WindowsGSM.PaperMC](https://github.com/BattlefieldDuck/WindowsGSM.PaperMC).
 I am not an expert of WindowsGSM or its plugins and have simply ported over files from that plugin to enable the management of Forge servers within WindowsGSM.
+Use at your own risk.

 ## Requirements
 [WindowsGSM](https://github.com/WindowsGSM/WindowsGSM) >= 1.21.0